 Should you furlough, reduce hours or initiate layoffs during an economic downturn?

 The coronavirus outbreak is causing many businesses to make tough decisions between reducing hours, furlough, layoffs, or navigating the complicated new rules around unemployment, paid sick leave and other new government policies.
+In fact, a recent Monster poll revealed that almost half of employers anticipate future layoffs due to the effects of COVID-19.

 Not sure how to navigate all of the options?
 We’ve got answers to some of your top questions.